Calistu/ReverseTcp-shell/README.md

 # ReverseTcp-shell
 <p>
-  This tool was made for a simple reverse TCP connection
+  This tool is a simple reverse TCP connection
   <br>
   When it's executed, call to the server, and receive commands.
-  The commands will be executed and the default output ll be redirected to the server You should compile both sources (client and server with gcc) gcc file.c -o binary
+  The commands will be executed and the default output ll be redirected to the server You should compile both sources (client and server with gcc) with gcc file.c -o binary